 • Strong automation for outreach and follow-up

-• Pipeline tracking + sequence workflows
+• Pipeline tracking and sequence workflows

-• Integrates with ATS for added context
+• Links with ATS for added context

 Cons

-• Automation mostly early-stage / outbound
+• Automation is mostly early-stage and outbound

 Workable